creme332/centos-scripts/vpn-lab/README.md

    - Final status: `VPN Status: WORKING CORRECTLY`

 > [!NOTE]
 > The server should start OpenVPN service **automatically** on reboot.
-If you need to manually restart it, use `systemctl restart openvpn-server@server.service`.
+If you need to manually restart it, use `systemctl restart openvpn-server@server`.

 ## Verification